 An ear, nose, and throat (ENT) doctor or Otolaryngologist is a physician whose specialty is to diagnose, manage and treat disorders of the head and neck, including the ears, nose throat, sinuses, voice box (larynx) and other structures.
 Otolaryngology is a surgical specialty and ENTs are trained in the medical and surgical management of disease.
 An english speaking ear, nose, and throat (ENT) doctor or Otolaryngologist can be very important when your’re traveling or living abroad.

-When would I need an ENT doctor?
+When would I need an Otolaryngologist doctor?

 Scheduling an appointment with an ENT doctor if there are problems with pain from the ears, nose, or throat.
 One should also consider an ENT if he or she experiences balance problems, dizziness, hearing impairment, ear infection, tonsil or adenoid infection.
 Someone who suffered from asthma, allergies, snoring, nosebleeds, and other related problems could receive an examination from an ENT.
 A general practitioner can treat many of these conditions, however, ENTs are able to provide a more in depth assessment, care, and treatment.